Classification of Medicines

 In the event of an appeal to the Classification Committee decision, the matter will normally be referred to the Advisory Committee on Human Medicines for arbitration.
 Full details of the procedure can be found in our Guide to Definition of a Human Medicine

-This guide should be used in conjunction with our Request for Classification of a Human Medicinal Product
+This guide should be used in conjunction with our Request for Classification of a Human Health Product

 Our Classification Committee (for human medicines) consists of HPRA staff with the appropriate scientific and regulatory expertise and experience and is chaired by the Director of Quality, Scientific Affairs and Communications.